 Food Allergy Symptoms Swelling and tingling of lips, mouth or tongue Cramping, vomiting, diarrhea Hives, eczema Wheezing, coughing, swelling of throat Loss of blood pressure Anaphylaxis -- most dangerous, life threatening

-one of the major food allergens, peanut product manufacturers must recognize peanuts in their food safety plan as an allergen hazard and manage preventive controls accordingly.
+Since peanuts are one of the major food allergens, peanut product manufacturers must recognize peanuts in their food safety plan as an allergen hazard and manage preventive controls accordingly.

 Chemicals can make their way into food unintentionally.
 Cleaning and sanitizing chemicals are necessary to maintain a sanitary environment to produce food products and small amounts of sanitizers may remain on equipment surfaces.
 It is important to follow label instructions to ensure they are used safely.